rhettchase/code-301-gallery-of-horns/README.md

 ![Acessibility](./src/assets/accessibility.png)

+### Time Estimate (lab-02)

+#### Feature #1 Display Images

+- Estimate of time needed to complete: 1 hr
+- Start time: 3 pm
+- Finish time: 4:30 pm
+- Actual time needed to complete: 1.5 hrs
+*note: I already had this set up as part of stretch goal; I updated the .json file.
+To get this to dynamically render using the Col and Row plus styling, it took longer than expected*

+#### Feature #2 Allow Users to Favorite Individual Beasts

+- Estimate of time needed to complete: 1.5 hrs
+- Start time: 4:30
+- Finish time: 5:30
+- Actual time needed to complete: 1 hr

+#### Feature #3 Bootstrap

+- Estimate of time needed to complete: 45 min
+- Start time: 4 pm
+- Finish time: 5 pm
+- Actual time needed to complete: 1 hr
+*note: I did this throughout feature 1 and 2 as well*

 ### Reflections and Comments

+#### Lab 01

 - I learned that workflow when working with React will need to be different to not throw errors
 - I learned how to import and export different components to be used throughout the app using `import` and `export`
 - I used the provided `.json` data and iterated over the array of objects by using the `.map()` method
 - I used `props` to dynamically render content on the page

+#### Lab 02